Q:What are some best practices for working with business customers that have joined the RE100 and committed to using 100% renewable energy?

 How does my customer’s renewable energy goal fit into the key account plan?

 We recommend reviewing key account plans with your customers to ensure that you’ve considered all details, to secure buy-in from your account contact, and to build trust.
-The E Source Key Account Plan describe how to create a plan and features a template you can use.
+The E Source key account plan template describes how to create a plan and features a template you can use.
 Incorporate the answers to the previous questions into the template and transform a typical key account plan into a customized corporate renewable energy execution plan for your RE100 customers.

 How do I get started?